Nobel laureate Toni Morrison dead at 88

 “So scary are the consequences of a collapse of white privilege that many Americans have flocked to a political platform that supports and translates violence against the defenseless as strength.
 These people are not so much angry as terrified, with the kind of terror that makes knees tremble,” she wrote.

 “William Faulkner understood this better than almost any other American writer.
 In ‘Absalom, Absalom,’ incest is less of a taboo for an upper-class Southern family than acknowledging the one drop of black blood that would clearly soil the family line.
-Rather than lose its ‘whiteness’ (once again), the family chooses murder.”
+Rather than lose its “whiteness” (once again), the family chooses murder.”

 She taught for years at Princeton University, from which she retired in 2006, but also had an apartment in downtown Manhattan and a riverfront house in New York’s Rockland County that burned down in 1993, destroying manuscripts, first editions of Faulkner and other writers and numerous family mementoes.
 She had the house rebuilt and continued to live and work there.